j-clawson/bdsy-pbh-peru/README.md

 As the authors of this project, we would like to thank [Stephanie Perniciaro](https://www.linkedin.com/in/stephanie-perniciaro-72789548/) and [Shelby Golden](https://github.com/sgolde13) at the Yale School of Public Health for their mentorship and expertise throughout the research process.

-We are also grateful for the support offered by [Dr. Bhramar Mukherjee](https://www.linkedin.com/in/bhramar-mukherjee-483810320/) (Associate Dean of Data Science & Data Equity), [Jackson Higginbottom] (https://www.linkedin.com/in/jacksonhigg/) (YSPH Program Manager), and the rest of the 2025 BDSY team.
+We are also grateful for the support offered by [Dr. Bhramar Mukherjee](https://www.linkedin.com/in/bhramar-mukherjee-483810320/) (Associate Dean of Data Science & Data Equity), [Jackson Higginbottom](https://www.linkedin.com/in/jacksonhigg/) (YSPH Program Manager), and the rest of the 2025 BDSY team.

+Finally, we acknowledge and thank the developers behind the JAGS and arules packages in R for providing the tools that enabled our analysis.